School-driven suicide: How to break the cycle - NewsBreak

 Let kids take a mental health day

-“Just the same way we would allow our child to take a day off from school if they have a cold, we should encourage them to take care of their emotional well-being if they’re struggling,” said Parents Editor in Chief Grace Bastidas on “Morning in America.”
+“Just the same way we would allow our child to take a day off from school if they have a cold, we should encourage them to take care of their emotional well-being if they’re struggling,” said Parents Editor in Chief Grace Bastidas on “Morning in America .”Oklahoma recreation marijuana measure in limbo

 “We know from our research that 86% of parents who’ve allowed their children to take that downtime say it makes a big difference,” she said.